cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 That many `blocks_per_year` computes down to 5 seconds per block.
 At this rate, 15 minutes mean 180 blocks.

-What is the current block height:
+What is the current block height?
+Check:

 <CodeGroup>